 International Fraud Awareness Week is recognized November 14-20, 2021, though fraud is a topic to be attentive to year-round.
 Fraud, like problem gambling, affects people from all backgrounds and walks of life and can present in different forms.
 It’s important to know what fraud looks and sounds like, and steps that can be taken to avoid exposures.

 According to CEO Bruce Dorris, J.D., CFE, CPA, of the Association of Certified Fraud Examiners, “Whether it’s a trusted employee stealing from a small business, or organized rings of fraudsters targeting seniors in our community…It is a serious problem that requires a proactive approach toward preventing it…” At times, the person who perpetrated these frauds were compulsive gamblers who exhausted all other options and turned to illegal activity.
-Given 85% of all fraudsters display at least one of the following red flags while committing their crimes, it is not difficult to understand why someone addicted to gambling would consider engaging in such activities when financial losses become insurmountable:
+Given 85% of all fraudsters display at least one of the red flags covered in the following video while committing their crimes, it is not difficult to understand why someone addicted to gambling would consider engaging in such activities when financial losses become insurmountable:

 The coronavirus pandemic was also accompanied by an outbreak of scams, particularly among older adults.
 As of mid-September, the Federal Trade Commission reported more than 600,000 consumer complaints related to COVID-19 and stimulus payments, over 70% of which involved fraud or identity theft.
 Beyond the costs of these scams to consumers, they further created an entry point for criminals who prey on the vulnerable and unknowing.